sofienabseth/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/1 Pneumothorax/Pneumothorax.md

 Some traumatic pneumothoraces are associated with subcutaneous emphysema (crepitus).
 Pneumothorax may be difficult to diagnose from a physical exam, especially in a noisy trauma bay.
 However, it is essential to make the diagnosis of tension pneumothorax on a physical exam.

 # Evaluation
-Chest radiography, ultrasonography, or CT can be used for diagnosis, although diagnosis from a chest x-ray is more common.
+Chest radiography, ultrasonography, or CT can be used for diagnosis, although diagnosis from a chest X-ray is more common.
 Radiographic findings of 2.5 cm air space are equivalent to a 30% pneumothorax.
 Occult pneumothoraces may be diagnosed by CT but are usually clinically insignificant.
-### Chest Xray: Tension Pneumothorax
+### Chest X-ray: Tension Pneumothorax
 ![](assets/pneumothorax-xr.png)

 ### Pneumothorax: CT scan (right sided)
 ![](assets/pneumothorax-CTscan.png)

 The extended focused abdominal sonography for trauma (E-FAST) exam has been a more recent diagnostic tool for pneumothorax.
 The diagnosis of ultrasound is usually made by the absence of lung sliding, the absence of a comet-tails artifact, and the presence of a lung point.

 Unfortunately, this diagnostic method is very operator dependent and sensitivity, and specificity can vary.
 In skilled hands, ultrasonography has up to a 94% sensitivity and 100% specificity (better than chest x-ray).
 If a patient is hemodynamically unstable with suspected tension pneumothorax, intervention is not withheld to await imaging.
 Needle decompression can be performed if the patient is hemodynamically unstable with a convincing history and physical exam, indicating tension pneumothorax.

 # Treatment / Management
 Management depends on the clinical scenario.